asivapra/NASA/README.md

 		- wwd.navigator.lookAtLocation.longitude = 134;
 		- wwd.navigator.range = 8e6;

-The above code brings Australia to the forefront, instead of the USA, and centers it on the page.
+The above code brings Australia to the forefront, instead of USA, and centers it on the map.
 The 'navigator.range' denotes the altitude above the equator from where the image is viewed.
 Thus, 8e6 means 8,000 meters or 8km above Earth.

 	- var layers = [